nichtich/visual-meta/paper.md

 #### fragments

-A list of document fragments such as chapters, transcluded quotes...
+A list of document fragments such as chapters, transcluded quotes^[Hypertext as originally envisioned by @Q4004427 requires transclusion but this feature is rarely implemented in current systems.
+See @Q67915697 for a summary of what's needed to finally get real hypertext.]...
 Identification of fragments is relevant to assign differnt metadata to different parts of the documents.

 ~~~bibtex
 fragments = {